HappyChainDevs/happychain/contracts/README.md

 Foundry dependency management used to rely solely on git submodules.
 These suck and I absolutely refuse to use them.

-At the moment, we use (p)npm to manage all dependencies, using the npmjs.com registry when available, or importing from GitHub otherwise.
+At the moment, we use npm to manage all dependencies, using the npmjs.com registry when available, or importing from GitHub otherwise.

 Foundry now supports installing without creating a submodule, as well as the [Soldeer] package